I'm 35, I Make $308K & I Worked A 24-Hour Shift This Week

 3 p.m. — Back to my call room to document after the delivery.
 I heat up my tomato soup and eat my salad.
 The call room TV isn't working so I play a game on my phone.
 I FaceTime my sister and she talks about her day.
 She's a preschool teacher and has the best stories.
 After we chat, I log into the medical record and go through patient results and messages.

 5 p.m. — I go check on my other patient.
-Labor induction can be a long process, but she's doing fine.
+Labour induction can be a long process, but she's doing fine.
 Back to the call room to chill.

 8:15 p.m. — I warm up my dinner: rice and peas, curry goat, and miso-honey-butter cabbage.
 At 9, I head to the nurse's station for a huddle.